- TVFind out more about...

 An excellent example of this can be seen in France where new legislation will mandate all households be equipped with a smoke detector.
 A leading insurer is providing a service that includes connected alarms using the SIGFOX network to monitor battery power to ensure detectors are fully functioning, enhancing consumer’s peace of mind and in turn reducing risk of Fire damage as well as Insurance underwriting risk.

 Arqiva, through its digital and network expertise established in running TV, WiFi, mobile and Satellite networks, is developing new and exciting ecosystems around The Internet of Things.
-This includes a UK network using SIGFOX technology, where we aim with partners to enable many new and exciting digital transformational services to industries such as the insurance industry.
+This includes a UK network where we aim with partners to enable many new and exciting digital transformational services to industries such as the insurance industry.